 You aren’t going to save the world overnight, but you might as well be part of the solution and not the problem.
 When you travel to some of the world’s most remote places, you come to realise the full extent of the plastic problem.
 And I hope you become more inspired to continue being a responsible traveller.

 Plus, now you won’t be buying overpriced bottles of water from the supermarkets either!
 Travel with a filtered water bottle instead and never waste a cent nor a turtle’s life again.

 Assuming you’re not moving to Vietnam to work and stay put in your house, there are a variety of leisure activities that you can take up.
 Cost is very low for items such as books, cinema, sport and theatre tickets.
 A cinema ticket of an international release is priced at $4.95 per adult.

 If you are into fitness, a recreation or sports club membership can look at $27 monthly for one adult.

-You can’t move to a beautiful tropical country without spending time on the best beaches in the country, and exploring the incredible landscapes.
+You can’t move to this beautiful, tropical country without spending time on the best beaches in Vietnam, and exploring the incredible landscapes.

 - Fine Arts Museum – $0.40 per entry

 - Surfboard – $100-$300

 - Gym Membership – From $23-$27